LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 The "low hanging fruit" here is the `username` field.
 Once you've made it this far, you should know the drill for how to add that.

 After the username, we also want the user to be able to choose an avatar image.
-Slack will let us

-In our mockup image, you might have noticed that we use a little dropdown widget:
+For this field, you might have noticed in our mockup image that we use a little dropdown widget:

 <img src="screenshots/select.png"/>

 How do you make one of those?
-Introducing another new HTML tag, the `<select>`.
-Check out <a href="http://www.w3schools.com/tags/tag_select.asp" target="_blank">W3 Schools / Select</a> for an example.
+Time to introduce a new HTML tag, the `<select>`.
+Check out <a href="http://www.w3schools.com/tags/tag_select.asp" target="_blank">W3 Schools / Select</a> for guidance.

 ### CSS

 Once you've got all the functionality working, time to make it shine!

 The styling on this mockup is a bit more challenging than the assignments you've done so far, and we maybe sorta used some CSS properties you haven't learned about yet.
-So we're throwing you into the deep end and letting you  here.
+So we're throwing you into the deep end here.
 But that's probably the best way to learn CSS.
-You say, how do I change the border color?
-Then you google "css border color" and figure it out.
+You say, *hmm, how do I add a shadow behind my button?*, and then you google "css shadow button" and figure it out.

 A great place to start is this article: <a href="http://www.w3schools.com/css/css_form.asp">W3 Schools / CSS Forms</a>.